nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ### Enumerate the machine and get all the important information
 ### [ How many open ports? ]

-To find out what ports are open on our target machine, let's run a basic **Nmap** scan (top 1000 ports):
+To find out what ports are open on our target machine, let's run a basic `nmap` scan (top 1000 ports):

 ```
 sudo nmap -sC -sV -vv 10.10.63.185